Tutorial: PlatformIO in VSCode

 MAC OS

-# change directory to the folder where is located downloaded "get-platformio.py"
+# change directory to the folder where you located downloaded "get-platformio.py"

 cd /path-to-dir/where/get-platformio.py/is-located